syncfusion-content/blazor-docs/blazor/blazor-playground/getting-started.md

 To remove a class file, click the delete icon corresponding to the specific component.

+N>Remember to include the ".cs" extension; otherwise, the file will be generated as a razor file.

 ## How to add/remove Static Assets

 Provided an option to enter the cdn link in Static Asset section for adding additional static files.
 After adding the desired asset, you can easily enable/disable it using the checkbox.